Pontiac Grand Safari: First generation (1971–1976)

 For 1971, the Pontiac Grand Safari was introduced as the top-trim Pontiac station wagon, sharing trim with the newly introduced Grand Ville sedan.
 Slotted above the Bonneville Safari, the Grand Safari was a counterpart to the Buick Estate and the Oldsmobile Custom Cruiser.
 Though officially designated as B-body cars by GM (in line with the Chevrolet Impala/Caprice station wagons), the Grand Safari and its Buick/Oldsmobile counterparts shared a 127-inch wheelbase with "senior" C-body sedans.
 In contrast to other B-body sedans, B-body station wagons were fitted with multi-leaf rear springs (instead of coil springs).

-The 1971-1976 Grand Safari station wagons are among the largest Pontiac vehicles ever built, with a 127-inch wheelbase and 231.3-inch length.
+The 1974-1976 Grand Safari (and Catalina Safari) station wagons are the largest Pontiac vehicles ever built, with a 127-inch wheelbase and 231.3-inch overall length.
 At a curb weight of approximately 5300 pounds, a three-row version is also the heaviest vehicle ever produced by the brand.

-A 400 cubic-inch V8 was a standard engine, with a 455 cubic-inch V8 offered as an option.
+A 400 cubic-inch V8 was the standard engine on the Grand Safari for 1973 and 1975.
+A 455 cubic-inch V8 was offered as an option those two years and was standard for the other four years of this generation.